olga24912/SGTK/README.md

     PREFIX=/usr/local ./compile.sh

 which will install SGTK into `/usr/local/bin`.

-After the installation you will get the same files in `./bin` directory (or `<destination_dir>/bin` if you specified PREFIX).
 We also suggest adding SGTK installation directory to the `PATH` variable.

+After installation you will get the following files in the installation directory:
+-    `sgtk.py`  (main executable script for visualization scaffold graph)
+-    `rna_scaffolder.py`  (main executable script for building scaffolds using RNA-Seq data)
+-    `buildApp`  (graph construction module)
+-    `filterApp`  (graph simplification and building scaffolds module)
+-    `mergeGraph`  (graph merging module)
+-    `readSplitter` (module for splitting RNA-seq reads)
+-    `mainPage.html` (main HTML page for visualization)
+-    `scripts/` (folder containing JS necessary for visualization)

 <a name="sec3"></a>
 # 3. Running SGTK